langedrag/nanoca/README.md

 # nanoca
-Absolute minimal CA based openssl.
+Absolute minimal CA based on openssl and bash.

 ## Install